Sr Jan O’Grady: A life of ministry in teaching and social welfarePrint

 Her ministry at Open Support is a three day a week role, mainly in administration, but also the occasional drive when no driver is available.
 The role also takes her to two Conferences a year.
 Each Conference is held in a different part of the State and provides the opportunity to get out into the community to spread the news of the service offered by Country Care Link.
 The last two years have seen her accompanied by Sonia Fingleton, manager of Chisholm Cottage, an accommodation house at Westmead run by Open Support.
 We visit local hospitals, community transport services, Aboriginal aid services – any group which may benefit from either of our services.

 The work done by staff and volunteers at Open Support continues the vision of Mary Aikenhead who wanted her Sisters to respond to need wherever they found it.
-No wonder Sr Jan finds her work fulfilling.
+No wonder Sr Jan, who retired from this ministry in December 2019, found her work fulfilling.

 Find more about volunteers at Open Support here.